yandomingos/timeseries/README.md

-# Unit 10—A Yen for the Future
+# Time Series - A Yen for the Future

 ![Yen Photo](Images/unit-10-readme-photo.png)